breqdev/breq.dev/src/projects/stmusic.md

 # Motivation

 This was a homework assignment in my Computer Organization class to help us learn how to use bitwise operations to display a game on the ST Discovery's LCD.
-I chose to add sound functionality mostly because I thought it would be an interesting challenge, I was interested in how simple microcontrollers generate different sounds, and I figured a silent game would be rather boring.
+I chose to add sound functionality mostly because I thought it would be an interesting challenge, I was interested in how basic microcontrollers generate different sounds, and I figured a silent game would be rather boring.

 # Technical Description